SMMdesign/mfiMetro/README.md

 - Rewrote ticket price formula for better balance.
 - Removed pop-up alerts when buying something that is limited by another item.
 - Adjusted general cost balance.
+- Added a confirmation to the Delete Save button.